ParthDesai/parthdesai.github.io/_posts/2016-05-20-go-rpc-server.md

 ## 2. Write implementation for the interface
-Now, we will write struct which implements two method we mentioned above: `Multiply` and `Divide`.
+Now, we will write struct which implements two methods we mentioned above: `Multiply` and `Divide`.

 {% gist  ca422ce77052ed1b646876f6c70a555a %}